 If you thought the Galaxy Fold was expensive, brace yourself.
 The 8GB RAM/512GB Mate X will cost €2299 when it launches sometime in ‘the middle of 2019’.
 There’s currently no UK price, but we do know EE and Vodafone will stock the phone.

 While Huawei has said it thinks folding phones could become more popular than regular smartphones, it has also admitted that the Mate X is “very expensive”.
 In fact, the company’s CEO Richard Yu has hinted that it might be worth waiting two years before actually buying a folding phone.

 Related: Samsung Galaxy Fold vs Huawei Mate X

 LG folding phones

-The LG V50 ThinQ isn’t technically a folding phone, but it’s being sold alongside a secondary clip-on display that turns the V50 into a sort of DIY foldable device.
+The LG V50 ThinQ isn’t technically a folding phone, but it’s going to be sold alongside a secondary clip-on display that turns the V50 into a sort of DIY foldable device.

 That secondary display is one of the handset’s standout features, but it looks really very strange.
-Basically it’s LG’s answer to Galaxy Fold or Mate X, but nowhere near as slick.
+It’s essentially LG’s answer to Galaxy Fold or Mate X, but nowhere near as slick.